thomas-roos/yocto_example/README.md

 # info:
-This repo is to help to reproduce bugs etc.
+This repo is to help to test sstate caching in buildbot.
 In the future there will be separate branches for this.

 # required packages: